starwarsgeek1138/smt-pod/index.md

 <div class="announce">
 <h4><strong><a href="../submit">Call for season 3 proposals</a> is open </strong></h4>
-Proposals for season 3 due by 11:59pm EST on June 15, 2023.
+Proposals for season 3 has been extended to 11:59pm EST on July 15, 2023.
 </div>

 _SMT-Pod_ is a [Open Collaborative Peer-Reviewed](../submit/OCPR) and creative venue for timely conversations about music theory.
 Audio-only podcasts offer a unique—though non-traditional—way of engaging with music, analysis, and contemporary issues in the field.
 As opposed to the heavy, jargon-laden publications we are used to working through at our desks, _SMT-Pod_ publications are easy to listen to and think about in the car, on your run, or while grading..
 [Read more about _SMT-Pod_ here.](about)